2023 NERVE Program Application

 Review the program offerings, terms, and conditions

-- The program awards up to 5 Canadian-based early-stage entrepreneurs
+• The program awards up to 5 Canada-based early-stage entrepreneurs.

-- The program will award $100,000 (per individual/company) in addition to training opportunities and mentorship to help early-stage entrepreneurs to build and grow neurotech companies
+• The program awards $100,000 in non-dilutive funding, access to training opportunities and workshops, and mentorship to support entrepreneurs in building and growing their neurotech company.

-- The $100,000 cash award can be used partially as a stipend and/or other project-related costs.
-Total budget is subject to approval by OBI and should reflect the project plan.
+• The $100,000 cash award should be used for project-related costs and may be partially used as a stipend.
+The allocation of funds is subject to approval by OBI and should align with the project plan.

-- Successful applicants will develop milestones for the commercialization of the neurotechnology and sign a milestone-based agreement with OBI
+• Successful applicants will develop milestones for the commercialization of the neurotechnology and will sign a milestone-based agreement with OBI.

-- The funding to the entrepreneur during the one-year program will be released in 3 tranches and the release of the fund is contingent on achieving milestones outlined in the milestone-based agreement between the entrepreneur, and OBI
+• The funding to the entrepreneur during the one-year program will be released in 3 tranches and the release of funds is contingent on achieving milestones outlined in the milestone-based agreement between the entrepreneur and OBI.

 Program Eligibility